GogulskiL/simple_get_data/README.md

 # task_solution_first
-first solution using bs4, requests and openpyxl
+script to download articles from the website, using libraries bs4, requests and openpyxl

 1. clone repo